BookStackApp/website/content/blog/bookstack-release-v21-12.md

 Webhooks have a `text` property (Populated where possible, depending on event) which allows them to be used directly in slack or slack-compatible services.
-If you wanted to get more advanced you could build your own middleware or use a service like [Zapier](https://zapier.com/) or [n8n](https://n8n.io/) to build more advanced event based integrations.
-For example:
+If you wanted to get more advanced you could build your own middleware or use a service like [Zapier](https://zapier.com/) or [n8n](https://n8n.io/) to glue actions & services together.
+Some possibilities could be:

 - Email an admin when application settings are changed.
 - Post in slack when a book is deleted.
-- Log page changes to a Google doc.
+- Log page change occurrences to a Google doc.
 - Update a BookStack page via the REST API when new users register.

-The possibilities are pretty endless.

 Since webhooks need to make external HTTP requests, they have potential to slow down a system.
-If you're introducing webhooks that'd be triggered we have a way to run these in the background to prevent user experience slowdowns.
-[Details about this can be found here](/docs/admin/email-webhooks/#async-action-handling).
+If you're creating a large amount of webhooks, that'd be triggered frequently, we have a way to run these in the background to prevent user experience slowdowns; [Details can be found here](/docs/admin/email-webhooks/#async-action-handling).

 ### Copy Entire Chapters & Books